jamesfmackenzie/jamesfmackenzie.github.io/_posts/2018-10-08-ultimate-retropie-setup-guide.md

 ### What you need

-* <a href="https://www.raspberrypi.org/" target="_blank">Raspberry Pi</a> and a compatible power supply.
+* <a href="https://www.raspberrypi.org/" target="_blank">Raspberry Pi</a> and a <a href="https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md" target="_blank">compatible power supply</a>.
 For best performance use a Raspberry Pi 3 Model B+
-* Raspberry Pi Case.
+* Raspberry Pi case.
 Optional but recommended.
-I use this one
+I use <a href="http://amzn.eu/d/7mWFf5S" target="_blank">this one</a>
 * MicroSD card.
 At least 8GB recommended.
-Find compatible cards listed here
+Find compatible cards listed <a href="https://www.raspberrypi.org/documentation/installation/sd-cards.md" target="_blank">here</a>
 * MicroSD card reader.
 To write the downloaded RetroPie image to your SD card
 * Television/monitor and HDMI cable
-* Wi-Fi dongle or (for best performance) Ethernet cable
+* Wi-Fi dongle or (for best streaming performance) Ethernet cable
-* Wired Xbox 360 controller, or a wireless Xbox 360 controller paired with a wireless receiver.
+* <a href="http://amzn.eu/d/dagIzPm" target="_blank">Wired Xbox 360 controller</a>, or a <a href="http://amzn.eu/d/j070KCH" target="_blank">Wireless Xbox 360 controller</a> paired with a <a href="http://amzn.eu/d/dnOt76e" target="_blank">Wireless Gaming Receiver</a>.
 Many other controllers are supported, but the Xbox 360 controllers work best
+* USB keyboard.
+To edit config files on your Raspberry Pi.
+Alternatively you can do this from your networked PC via SSH.
+More details below

 ### Install RetroPie

 #### 1. Download RetroPie image and write to SD card

-Fairly obvious one this.
-You can find official instructions [here](https://retropie.org.uk/docs/First-Installation/)
+You can find official instructions <a href="https://retropie.org.uk/docs/First-Installation/" target="_blank">here</a>

 ### 2. Enable SSH on your Pi

-Add "ssh" File to the root directory of your SD Card.
-This way you can configure RetroPie  from another PC - no USB keyboard required

-Find more information <a href="https://hackernoon.com/raspberry-pi-headless-install-462ccabd75d0" target="_blank">here</a>
+Create a file named `ssh` in the root directory of your SD Card.
+This way you can configure RetroPie from your networked PC - no USB keyboard required.
+Find more information [here]({% post_url 2017-01-02-raspberry-pi-headless-rasbian-install %})

 #### 3. Pair your controller